xiaotan666/security-web/README.en.md

 5. Support custom authentication methods

 #### To be improved
-1. Support for oauth2 is still under development (temporarily unavailable).
+1. Currently, it is a development preview version.
+The official version is to be released
-2. More web framework adaptations
+2. Support for oauth2 is still under development (temporarily unavailable)
 3. bug to be tested